 We recommend to give your rig a thorough clean a few times a year, even when not in use and always at the end of every trip.
 This will keep your investment in its best condition and looking good for many years to come.
 Plus while working around the van you can identify any loose or damaged items on the exterior.

 A word of caution, always check the cleaning advice from your manufacturer before starting.
-This way you are aware of their recommended method and wont risk voiding your warranty.
+This way you are aware of their recommended method and wont risk voiding the caravans or camper trailers warranty.